How to prepare sheet music for a performance?

 How to share music notes in the band?

-The person responsible for preparing music notes for a particular performance takes photos or imports files with music notes into this app.
-The notes are accompanied by comments such as the title, tempo, key, and additional descriptions and remarks.
-Then the pieces of music are arranged in a certain order for a particular performance and constitute one unit – setlist.
-After the preparation, the setlist with music notes etc. can be easily sent to other GigNotes users.
+The person responsible for preparing the music notes for a particular performance takes photos or imports files with the notes into the app.
+The notes can include comments such as the title, tempo, key, and additional descriptions or remarks.
+The pieces of music are then arranged in a specific order for the performance, forming a setlist.
+Once prepared, the setlist with the music notes can be easily sent to other GigNotes users.

 Procedure for sending the setlist to another user: